DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 If a enemy card has requirements that may be met mid-cast, track them with a counter so you don't forget.
 Clear all counters whenever a Spell Resolves.

+#### Misfires

+A **Player** Spell will *Misfire* if it:
+- Resolves on a tile that is not Accepting;
+- collides with any other Spell;
+- takes a transition that leaves the board;
+- takes a transition to an invalid state.

+An **Enemy** Spell will Misfire if it:
+- Resolves on a tile that is Accepting;
+- collides with any other Spell.

+(If an enemy Spell leaves the board or takes a transition to an invalid state, it successfully Resolves instead.)

+Upon a Misfire, the caster takes half the damage of the Misfired Spell (rounded up) and gain one *Stress*.

+## Damage Resistance and Vulnerability
+Enemies and players take **half** damage (rounded up) from Resisted damage types, and **double** damage (rounded down) from Vulnerabilities.

+[Resistance](#resistance) and [Vulnerability tokens](#vulnerable) apply the associated effect for **all** damage types.

+If you are Vulnerable and Resistant to the same damage type, they cancel out and no damage multipliers are applied.
+Having multiple sources of Vulnerability and Resistance do not have additional effect, e.g. if you are on a [shattered](#shattered-earth) tile and have 5 Resistance tokens, the two effects simply cancel out.

+After a Spell successfully Resolves or misfires,

+immediately channel 3 Mana from the top of the Mana deck into a ne

 ### Enemy Actions

-After all Spells resolve and Skills have been played, enemies finally perform the listed *Intention* action(s) on their card.
+After all Spells Resolve and Skills have been played, enemies finally perform the listed *Intention* action(s) on their card.
 (Defensive actions may be triggered earlier.)

 The leftmost enemy acts first, before proceeding rightwards.